Toruitas/MSc-Coding-2/w7/README.md

 Of the two approaches, I think that Neural Style Transfer is the more predictable approach, and probably more useful as a result.
 Both approaches certainly don't treat "style" like humans do, which is good to be aware of.

 And why always eyeballs?
 Guess the training set didn't have much exposure to round-shaped but non-eye objects.
+Even the cat's eye isn't made of ONE eyeball but at least 3.